interplaynetary/p2p-template/README.md

 - Develop and test the p2p interface for mutual recognition
 - Create documentation in multiple languages
 - Build tools for tracking real contributions and dependencies
-- Establish initial communities of practice
 - Focus on making tools accessible and easy to use

 **Phase 2: Practical Implementation & Documentation**
 - Start with small-scale experiments in existing projects
 - Document real experiences meticulously
 - Identify and solve practical challenges
-- Create educational materials based on real experiences
-- Build network of mutual support between implementations
+- Build mutual support between implementations

-**Phase 3: Expanding Producer Networks**
+**Phase 3: Expanding Playnets**
 - Connect different communities using free association
 - Help producers recognize their mutual dependencies
 - Support transition from capital relations to direct association